isb-cgc/ISB-CGC-pipelines/README.md

 ### Method 1: Manual Installation

-To install the tools manually, run the following commands:
+To install the tools manually, run the following commands (tested on Debian 8):

 ```
 # install gcsfuse